bsn-si/figaro-cli/README.md

 ```

 #### Parcel issued to the courier
-Сommand to confirm that the package has been issued to the courier.
+Сommand to confirm that the package has been passed to the courier.

 ``` bash